abdulwab/FinanceAI/FinanceAI/MVP_Plan.md

 *   Availability of clear API documentation and test environments for target accounting systems.
 *   The implemented simple PO data management mechanism meets MVP needs.
 *   Approval logic requirements are relatively simple for the MVP.
 *   Basic error flagging is sufficient for initial MVP operational needs.
+*   AWS Bedrock/Claude and OpenAI API both provide sufficient accuracy for invoice data extraction.